Ze-Michelle-Sun/The-Impact-of-COVID-19-on-the-Stock-Market/README.md

 ## Read the daily confirmed cases and deaths into two data frames

 Link can be found on this GitHub: https://raw.githubusercontent.com/CSSEGISandData/COVID-19/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_confirmed_global.csv
+## Methodology
+### This Notebook will Show Use of:

+- Importing Data with Pandas

+- Cleaning Data

+- Exploring Data through Visualizations with Matplotlib

-## Use pandas to create a data frame that aggregates and sums both confirmed cases and deaths on a global level
+### Use pandas to create a data frame that aggregates and sums both confirmed cases and deaths on a global level

 - NumPy